Click Here To Schedule A Consultation

 What causes melasma?

-Unfortunately, the exact underlying cause of melasma is still unknown.
-There exist several contributing factors which can lead to the development of melasma.
-Melanin is the component of skin that is responsible for pigment.
+The exact underlying cause of melasma remains unknown.
+However, several contributing factors have been identified to lead to the development of melasma, including sun exposure, genetics, and hormone changes.
+Melanin is a component of the skin that is responsible for pigmentation.
 Melanocytes are the skin cells that are responsible for producing melanin.
 Melasma has been found to occur when melanocytes are overstimulated and produce too much melanin, resulting in blotchy, discolored patches of skin that are darker than the rest of the face.
-Melasma patches typically appear on the forehead, upper lip, and cheeks but can also affect the chin, nose, neck, back, and arms.
+Melasma patches typically appear on the forehead, upper lip, and cheeks.
+Still, they can also affect the chin, nose, neck, back, and arms.
 While the underlying cause of melasma remains unknown, some groups of people tend to be more affected by the appearance of melasma than others.
 The majority of those who struggle with the arrival of melasma are women.
 While there are men who may experience melasma, according to the American Academy of Dermatology, just 10% of individuals who develop this skin condition are men.

 Melasma is also more commonly found in those with a light to medium brown skin tone (Fitzpatrick skin types III and IV) and darker skin tones (Fitzpatrick skin types V and VI) than those patients who have fairer skin tones.
-This is because there are more melanocytes present in brown skin, meaning that there is a greater potential for making a larger amount of melanin than there is in lighter skin.
+Individuals with darker skin are more susceptible to melasma because there are more melanocytes present in brown skin, meaning that there is a greater potential for making a larger amount of melanin than there is in lighter skin.
 Additionally, those with a family history of melasma or facial hyperpigmentation are more likely to develop this skin condition.
 A family history of pigmentation or melasma indicates that there may be a genetic component involved in developing melasma.

 While there has yet to be a precise, identifiable cause of melasma, there are some factors that contribute to an increased likelihood of developing the notifiable dark patches of melasma.
 Sun exposure and hormone changes are two of the largest contributing factors to the onset of melasma.

 Sun exposure is by far the most common trigger in regard to the onset of facial melasma.
 Ultraviolet light, both the UVA and UVB rays from the sun, stimulates the melanocytes to produce more melanin.
-This is one of the many reasons why it is so important to limit sun exposure and practice complete sun protection, including using a broad-spectrum sunscreen daily, with an SPF of 50 or higher.
+Preventing excess melanin production is one of the many reasons why it is so important to limit sun exposure and practice complete sun protection, including using a broad-spectrum sunscreen daily with an SPF of 50 or higher.
 It is also critical to avoid the damaging effects of these UV rays to prevent the recurrence of melasma after it is treated.
 Even small amounts of sun can cause a recurrence of your melasma.

 Thyroid disease and melasma have also been shown to be linked.
 Currently, it is thought that thyroid disease may be a cause of melasma in some patients, as many patients with melasma are also diagnosed with thyroid disease.
 Studies have shown elevated serum TSH, anti-thyroid peroxidase, and anti-thyroglobulin antibodies in patients who are suffering from melasma.
 In fact, the frequency of thyroid disease is four times higher in patients with melasma compared with the general population.